Terror management theory: Self-esteem as anxiety buffer

 An individual's level of self-consciousness can affect their views on life and death.
 To a point, increasing self-consciousness is adaptive in that it helps prevent awareness of danger.
 However, research has demonstrated that there may be diminishing returns from this phenomenon.
 Individuals with higher levels of self-consciousness sometimes have increased death cognition, and a more negative outlook on life, than those with reduced self-consciousness.

 Conversely, self-esteem can work in the opposite manner.
 Research has confirmed that individuals with higher self-esteem, particularly in regard to their behavior, have a more positive attitude towards their life.
 Specifically, death cognition in the form of anti-smoking warnings weren't effective for smokers and in fact, increased their already positive attitudes towards the behavior.
 The reasons behind individuals' optimistic attitudes towards smoking after mortality was made salient, indicate that people use positivity as a buffer against anxiety.
-Continuing to hold certain beliefs even after they are shown to be flawed creates cognitive dissonance regarding current information and past behavior, and the way to alleviate this is to simply reject new information.
+Continuing to hold certain beliefs even after they are shown to be flawed creates cognitive dissonance regarding current information and past behavior, and one way to alleviate this is to simply reject new information.
 Therefore, anxiety buffers such as self-esteem allow individuals to cope with their fears more easily.
 Death cognition may in fact cause negative reinforcement that leads people to further engage in dangerous behaviors (smoking in this instance) because accepting the new information would lead to a loss of self-esteem, increasing vulnerability and awareness of mortality.